Lauer works 7, Tellez and Taylor homer as Brewers top Reds - WHIZ News

 “We were engaged with a number of players the day before the deadline and the day of the deadline that had we been able to pull off a deal, our payroll would have gone up even further,” Stearns said.
 “Ultimately, we didn’t make those deals because I made a decision that the talent asked was too high.”

-The 40th anniversary of the Brewers’ only World Series title in 1982 was commemorated during a pregame ceremony.
+The 40th anniversary of the Brewers’ only World Series appearance, in 1982, was commemorated during a pregame ceremony.
 Hall of Famers Paul Molitor, Robin Yount and Rollie Fingers were in attendance.

 TRAINER’S ROOM

-Note: This story has been corrected to show that the Brewers were the American League champions, not the World Series champions, in 1982.
-The Brewers lost the World Series to the National League champion St. Louis Cardinals.